robbert-vdh/nih-plug/plugins/soft_vacuum/README.md

 # Soft Vacuum (Airwindows port)

-This is a straightforward port of Airwindows' [Hard Vacuum](https://www.airwindows.com/hard-vacuum-vst/) plugin with 4x linear-phase oversampling and parameter smoothing, because I like the distortion effect and wish it had oversampling.
+This is a straightforward port of Airwindows' [Hard Vacuum](https://www.airwindows.com/hard-vacuum-vst/) plugin with parameter smoothing and up to 16x linear-phase oversampling, because I liked the distortion and just wished it had oversampling.
 All credit goes to Chris from Airwindows.
 I just wanted to share this in case anyone else finds it useful.

 ## Download